AdaCore/training_material/courses/spark_for_ada_programmers/15_spark_boundary.rst

   - Data dependencies must reflect effects on global data
   - Functional contracts can model underlying automatons

-    + Possibly defining ghost query functions, e.g. :code:`Is_Open` for a file
+    + Possibly defining ghost query functions, e.g. :ada:`Is_Open` for a file
-    + Ghost function may be marked :code:`Import` when not implementable
+    + Ghost function may be marked :ada:`Import` when not implementable

 ----------------------------
 Modelling an API - Example
 ----------------------------

-* Standard unit :code:`Ada.Text_IO` is modelled in SPARK
+* Standard unit :ada:`Ada.Text_IO` is modelled in SPARK

   - Subprograms can be called in SPARK code
   - File system is not precisely modelled